To work, to pray, to play in the Light of the Lord

 The Governing body

-Mrs G Hunter - Parent Governor/Chair
+Mrs G Hunter - Chair and Foundation Governor

 "I became a Governor through church and attended Holy Family as a child, as have both my children.
 I enjoyed my term as a Foundation Governor so much that when my term was over I put myself forward to be a Parent Governor.
 Being a Governor is a rewarding vocation - the dedication shown by all the staff and my fellow Governors of Holy Family is second to none.
 I work full time so am not generally available in the playground but do attend church weekly, and would be happy to liaise with anyone."

-Mrs T Walker - Foundation
+Mrs T Cauldfield- Foundation

-Mrs B Kirkwood - Foundation
+Mrs B Kirkwood - Foundation and RE Governor

-"This is my first time being part of a Governing Body.
+"This is my second time being part of a Governing Body.
 My late husband and all three of my children attended Holy Family school.
 I was also school secretary for 20 years and had the pleasure of working for 3 great headteachers.
 My interests are gardening, walking, reading, knitting and spending time with my family.
 I have such happy memories of Holy Family; being a Governor is a great way to continue offering my services."

 Mr C Kelly- Parent Governor